-What does MVP mean?
-Definition & Guide to create a powerful product
+What does MVP mean in software development?
+Definition & Guide to create a powerful product.

 January 18, 2022

 Creating a minimum viable product (MVP) to test a business model is probably the most popular startup launch method.
 World-famous companies like Uber, Dropbox, Figma, and Slack started their journey to unicorn status with MVPs.
-In this article, we'll talk about what does MVP means, what stages are involved in creating an MVP product, what to do after MVP software development, and many other things that will help you build an MVP.
+In this article, we'll talk about what does MVP mean in software development, what stages are involved in creating an MVP product, what to do after MVP software development and many other things that will help you build an MVP.
 Let’s start by understanding the MVP meaning.

 The first question to ask is what does MVP stand for?
-MVP stands for a minimal viable product, but we have to delve deeper to understand what exactly this means.
+MVP stands for a minimum viable product, but we have to delve deeper to understand what exactly this means.
 According to a study by CB Insights, 42% of startup failures are caused by a lack of market demand.
 In almost half of the cases, entrepreneurs spend months or even years of work only to realize that the hypothesis was wrong and no one is interested in their product.
 For this reason, rolling out an MVP as fast as possible is crucial.

 Carry out a SWOT analysis